pavelmaksimov/tapi-yandex-metrika/docs/stats.md

 ## Iterate all rows of all parts of the report

-Will iterate over all lines of all parts
+Will iterate over all lines of all pages

 ```python
 from tapi_yandex_metrika import YandexMetrikaStats